-This year, I am planning to put my little one down for a nap (hopefully a long one) and watch all the Harry Potter movies on a stretch…hehehe.
+This year, I am planning to put my little one down for a nap (hopefully a long one) and have scary movie marathon…hehehe.

-The great thing about these treats is that you don’t need to make the cupcakes if you don’t feel like it.
+The great thing about these treats is that you don’t need to make cupcakes, if you don’t feel like it.

 You can simply make the marshmallow pops and munch on those.